nicsh-dtu/gemclass_demo/README.md

 ├── Setup/descriptions.yaml       # Maps class names to human-readable descriptions
 ├── Setup/strings_to_check.yaml   # List of strings that should invalidate a classification ├── Setup/wrong_classes.yaml      # Maps incorrect/hallucinated class names to correct ones
+├── Files/                        # TODO: For classification, please create a folder 'Files', with respective subfolders (e.g. Project 1, Project 2), where you store the PDF's that you want to classify
-├── Files/                        # Folder, which contains subfolders to place the publication pdf's in ├── requirements.txt              # Python dependencies
+├── requirements.txt              # Python dependencies
 ```